jimbuck/skedgy/README.md

 [![Monthly Downloads](https://img.shields.io/npm/dm/skedgy.svg?style=flat-square)](https://www.npmjs.com/package/skedgy)
 [![Total Downloads](https://img.shields.io/npm/dt/skedgy.svg?style=flat-square)](https://www.npmjs.com/package/skedgy)

-Skedgy (pronounced "sk-edge-ee") is an opinionated scheduling library for NodeJS.
+Skedgy (pronounced "ske-gee") is an opinionated scheduling library for NodeJS.
 The purpose of skedgy is to periodically check for work with a random delay between each check, as well as queue and execute tasks with a random delay between each execution.
 The goal was to create a scheduler that acts naturally, not with exact timing that can be tracked.
 Tasks are always run one at a time and never retried (for now).

 ## Example: